-Top 3 tours around Playa del Carmen
+Top tours in and around Playa del Carmen

 Don’t have time to read the whole article?
 Here is a selection of our favourite tours in Playa del Carmen: